Coordinators McGriff and Longo Recap UT Martin, Preview Cal

 Before going down with an ankle injury, Engram turned in one of the best seasons ever by a freshman pass catcher with 20 catches for 265 yards and three touchdowns.
 Despite missing half the season, he was honored by the AP with second team All-SEC honors, becoming one of the first two true freshmen in school history to be named All-SEC.

 In 2012, Harris worked to improve the tight ends unit, which recorded a combined 313 receiving yards, along with four touchdowns.
 They also provided blocking for a vastly improved Rebel offense that finished top five in the SEC and top 50 in the nation in scoring, total yards and passing yards.

-His efforts on the recruiting trail have helped Ole Miss land three straight top-15 signing classes, including the 2013 haul that was ranked as high as No. 2 in the nation by 247Sports.
-Harris was tabbed one of the top 50 recruiters in the nation by that media outlet in 2013.
+His efforts on the recruiting trail have helped Ole Miss land four top-15 signing classes, including the 2013 and 2016 hauls that ranked top five in the nation.
+Harris was tabbed the 26th recruiter in the nation by 247Sports in 2013.

 In 2011, Harris was part of an Arkansas State offense that led the Sun Belt Conference in total offense (447.85 ypg) and scoring (32.46 ppg).
 His tight ends unit also helped an A-State rushing attack that ranked second in the conference in yards (154.23 ypg).

 During his time in Jonesboro, Harris coached All-Sun Belt Conference selections David Johnson, who was also drafted by the NFL’s Pittsburgh Steelers, and J.T.
 Jordan.
 Harris also helped develop Kedric Murry into a starting tight end for the Red Wolves as a redshirt freshman in 2009, and Trevor Gillott ranked third on the team in receptions, while setting individual career-best marks last season under his watch.